Joseph Robert Morris: Early life and family

-Joseph Robert Morris was born on April 24, 1828 in Milton, Connecticut, now a part of Litchfield.
+Joseph Robert Morris was born on April 24, 1828, in Milton, Connecticut, now a part of Litchfield.
 He attended school through the age of fourteen, when he moved to New Haven, Connecticut for an apprenticeship to a tinner.
-He moved with his two younger brothers and his father to Bastrop, Texas around 1845.
+He fabricated a stock of tinware and sent it to Texas along with his two younger brothers and his father to Bastrop, Texas around 1845.
+Morris continued to sell tinware in Connecticut.

 Career

-Morris established a tin shop in Bastrop that quickly failed.
-He relocated to Houston with his family, where he performed metal work for Alexander McGowan.
+Morris's father established a tin store in Bastrop that quickly failed.
+With his father's health failing, Morris moved to Texas with a stock of tinware, which he peddled in rural Texas.
+With the proceeds of this business, he settled his father's business debts, then moved to Houston.
+At first he worked in the tinshop of Alexander McGowan.
 The next year, in 1847, he set up his own tin shop in Houston, which later expanded into a general hardware business.
 His inventions included a furnace and a spark arrester, and he gained membership to the British Academy of Sciences.

-Morris co-founded two transportation companies: the Houston Direct Navigation Company and the Buffalo Bayou Ship Channel Company.
+Morris supported the Union during the Civil War, and was appointed mayor of Houston under the military command of Joseph Jones Reynolds.
+Morris co-founded two transportation companies, the Houston Direct Navigation Company and the Buffalo Bayou Ship Channel Company.
+He built one of the first four-story buildings in Houston, and the first with an iron facade.
 According to the 1870 Census, he was one of the wealthiest persons in Texas.

+Personal life

+On December 20, 1860, Morris married Hannah Cordelia Buckner.
+Together they had six children.

 Death

 Morris died on December 6, 1885.
-His final resting place is Glenwood Cemetery (Houston, Texas) in Houston.
+His final resting place is Glenwood Cemetery in Houston.